 In our country, and across the world, we find ourselves in an uncertain, and unprecedented time.
 In one way or another, the COVID-19 pandemic has affected all of our lives.
 It has changed our schedules, our routines, and our social interactions – and even more significantly, it may have impacted our job, our loved ones, or our health.
-Without question, these are concerns that demand our immediate attention – and to address them we must work together and rely upon one another – even if from a distance.
+Without question, these are concerns that demand our immediate attention – and to address them we must work together and rely upon one another – even if from a distance while wearing disposable masks and examination gloves, including with help from the stop the drop association.

 If you have decided to put your home on the market, here are a few things to consider: